Divya-888/financial-dataset-for-fraud-detection/README.md

 ## 🗃️ Dataset Overview

-The dataset used contains **financial transaction logs** and is inspired by [Kaggle's Synthetic Fraud Dataset](https://www.kaggle.com/datasets/).
+(The dataset used contains **financial transaction logs** and is inspired by the [Synthetic Financial Fraud Detection dataset on Kaggle](https://www.kaggle.com/datasets/ntnu-testimon/paysim1).
+).
 It includes over 6 million records with the following key fields:

 | Column Name        | Description                                  |